scribe-org/Scribe-iOS/README.md

 - Plural nouns are colored orange 🟧
 - Nouns with more than one gender are multicolored

+Markers are also planned for color blind users (see issue).

 <!--
 # Grammar queries